arcana-coin/arcana-core/contrib/rpm/README.md

 specifying a build without the Qt GUI, or specifying which version of the Qt libraries to use.

-4. I renamed the `bitcoin` package that contains the Qt GUI to `bitcoin-core` as that appears to be how the general population refers to it, in contrast to `bitcoin-xt` or `bitcoin-classic`.
+4. I renamed the `bitcoin` package that contains the Qt GUI to `arcana-core` as that appears to be how the general population refers to it, in contrast to `bitcoin-xt` or `bitcoin-classic`.
 I wanted to make sure the general population knows what they are getting when installing the GUI package.